The Reunion, What a Party, (But Not Really, lol)

 So, I have to be honest, I am really struggling.
 And only I can validate myself in this struggle, right here, right now, on this blog.
 Therefore, this is another blog post I am writing just for me.
 I need to stay it all out loud, write it down, and put it out there.
 I am really struggling.

 And my good old friend self-hated wants to step up to the plate (no pun intended) and help me out (but NOT really help, obviously) by leading me down the path to ultimately painful overeating.
-I can hear a vintage Roseanne Barr comedy act in my head, (I am paraphrasing from memory): “Fat moms are so much better than skinny moms—because do you want to know my advice?
+I can hear a vintage Roseanne Barr comedy act in my head, (I am paraphrasing from memory): “When you’re sad, fat moms are so much better than skinny moms—because do you want to know my advice?
 Here, eat this whole cake, and when you wake up from your sugar coma, it will be a whole new week.” 😊

 But I know that eating a whole cake is not going to work in the long run to smooth the emotional jagged edges I am dealing with, they always come right back.
 And tanking my health right now (heavy overeating WILL raise my heart rate and blood pressure=fact) could instead truly hurt me, so I just have to just NOT do it.